jbpoline/talk_Wellcome_01April2015/talk.md

 ## Outline
->

 > * Why I came to work on reproducibility issues
 > * Agreeing on the scale of the problem and why the situation is locked
-> * What can {researchers,editors,funding agencies} do?
+> * _What can {researchers,editors,funding agencies} do?_
-> * Conclusion: how to we change a culture.
+> * Conclusion: how to we change our research culture.

 # Part I: Introduction

-## Why I came to work on this
+## Why I came to work on reproducibility

 > * Engineering background, applied mathematics to biology
-> * Method development for brain imaging, managed research projects, large imaging genetics databasing.
-Constant interactions with cognitive neuroscience and clinical research.
+> * Method development for brain imaging, managed research projects, large imaging genetics databasing. _Constant interactions with cognitive neuroscience and clinical research._
-> * Realized research done was poorly reproducible, inefficient and mistakes were ubiquitous
+> * Realized research done was poorly reproducible, inefficient, and mistakes ubiquitous
 > * Many of us were playing the publication game
-> * Invested some times in neuroinformatics, resigned from tenure job, took a job at Berkeley where reproducibility was considered an important axis.
+> * Invested some times in neuroinformatics and took a job at Berkeley where reproducibility was considered an important axis.

 ## The scale of the problem in Brain Imaging and what is the current culture